Meifeng1510/LuauDocs/GarbageCollection/Quiz/LuauGarbageCollectionQuizPart2.md

 3. **How does the Luau garbage collector handle strings during incremental marking?**
    - A) Strings are marked as black and added to the gray set.
-   - B) Strings are treated as semantically black but are never marked as part of a gray list.
+   - B) Strings are treated as semantically black but are never marked as part of a gray set.
    - C) Strings are treated as weak references and processed during the atomic phase.
    - D) Strings are marked as white and recolored during the sweeping phase.